-The Connecticut Green Bank would like to thank the Energy and Technology Committee for the opportunity to convene the Task Force to study hydrogen-fueled energy in Connecticut's economy and energy infrastructure.
+Additionally, the Connecticut Green Bank would like to thank the Energy and Technology Committee for the opportunity to convene the Task Force to study hydrogen-fueled energy in Connecticut's economy and energy infrastructure.
 We would also like to thank the Task Force members, designees, and participants who contributed their time and resources to a robust study of hydrogen and its potential impact on Connecticut as reflected in this report.
-We look forward to supporting the future processes and actions that are initiated within the state based on the findings and recommendations presented by the Task Force.
+The Connecticut Green Bank looks forward to supporting the future processes and actions that are initiated within the state based on the findings and recommendations presented by the Task Force.